jhorstmann/packedtime/README.md

-# Space-efficient storage of java.time values with fast toString operations
+# Memory-efficient wrapper for java.time values with fast toString operations

 The layout of `java.time` types like `OffsetDateTime` is not very space efficient.
 In jdk8, the memory layout of `OffsetDateTime` looks like the following: